 - Verify that you don’t have any federal loans at other servicers.
 Sometimes they don’t show up in the full list.

-- Add any loans to the consolidation manually that are eligible but not showing up (such as Perkins or any of the ones below)
+- Add any loans to the consolidation manually that are eligible but not showing up (such as Perkins or any of the ones below).

 - Select your repayment plan, loan servicer (this is the only time you can choose who you want to manage your loans.
-Unless you’re going for PSLF, we suggest you select Great Lakes), and ask them to process immediately
+Unless you’re going for PSLF, we suggest you select Great Lakes), and ask them to process immediately.

-- Upload all your income info by linking with the IRS
+- Upload all your income info by linking with the IRS.

-Student loan consolidation for Stafford and Grad PLUS Loans
+Federal student loan consolidation for Stafford and Grad PLUS Loans

 The FFEL loans must be consolidated to gain availability for more repayment programs.
-Direct loans do not need to be consolidated, but there are sometimes benefits to doing so.
+Direct Loans do not need to be consolidated.
+But there are sometimes benefits to doing so.

 The best reasons to consolidate a Stafford or Grad PLUS student loan into a Direct Consolidation loan are: